 Yeah.

-Um, you're you're absolutely correct, Sean.
+Yeah, you're absolutely correct, Sean.

-Uh me and my wife, you know, would sit there on the phone and like, how can this happen?
+And I think, you know, during this whole, you know, trial that I went through and just the imprisonment beforehand, me and my wife, you know, would sit there on the phone and like, how can this happen?

-And uh, you know, we've come to the conclusion that this happened for a reason.
+And, you know, we've come to the conclusion that this happened for a reason.

-And there's a light that needs to be shown on, you know, the UCMJ and the injustices that happen to war fighters and how they treat them when they come back.
+And there's a light that needs to be shown on, you know, the UCMJ and the injustices that happen to warfighters and how they treat them when they come back.

 None.

-And it's hey, are you sure that you were you felt threatened?
+You know, everything is videotaped and it's, hey, are you sure that you felt threatened?

-Yeah, dude's shooting at me.
+Yeah, a dude's shooting at me.

 Look at the machine gun.

-Uh, but that that's what my friends have to go through.
+But that's what my friends have to go through.

 That's what we have to go through on a regular basis.